Target registers down in stores around the country, customers report on social media

 Target said in a tweet that it was "aware that guests are currently unable to make purchases at Target stores."
 The retailer said it was troubleshooting the situation and apologized for the inconvenience but did not elaborate on what might have caused the outage.

-One customer in North Carolina who spoke to us on Twitter said she had been stuck in line for 90 minutes.
+Customers took to social media around 4 p.m.
+ET to say that registers in some stores were starting to come back online.

-Shoppers stuck in line said Target employees were handing out free drinks and snacks until the issue is resolved.
+Many still in the store said Target employees were handing out free drinks, snacks and coupons until the issue is resolved.
 Several customers took to Twitter, where #TargetDown began to trend, to thank the store for how employees handled the situation.

 The @Target Winston-Salem South location has the best customer service👏🏻 every single register went down today and the employees did nothing but apologize.
 The managers were so quick to assist and make sure all customers got a discount & were able to leave without much delay— Kramer (@kramergroach) June 15, 2019